Kuosi Society Elephant Mask

 Arts of Africa

+Elephants are often associated with political power in the highly stratified kingdoms of the Cameroon grasslands.
+Because imported beads were historically rare and costly, beadwork is also associated with high social rank, making this mask a potent symbol of power.
 The Bamileke masquerade is an assertive but controlled and dignified performance worthy of a royal court.
-The elite Kuosi masking society controls the right to own and wear elephant masks, since both elephants and beadwork are symbols of political power in the kingdoms of the Cameroon grasslands.
-The Kuosi society assists the king, or fon, in his role as preserver and enforcer of a rigid sociopolitical hierarchy.
+The elite Kuosi masking society controls the right to own and wear elephant masks, and the society assists the fon, or king, as preserver and enforcer of the sociopolitical hierarchy.

 Cloth, beads, raffia, fiber